storydocker/storydocker/README.md

 # StoryDocker

-Use StoryDocker to generate a Storybook environment in a docker container for an existing UI library.
+StoryDocker allows local Storybook development for an existing UI library without adding dependencies by leveraging docker containers

-Essentially, this is a micro-frontend for Storybook.
+Essentially, this makes Storybook a microservice.

 ## Overview